mransan/raft/doc/introduction.md

 **`v::state`**

-The expression `v::state` is simply the builtin syntax for list apending to the head of a list.
+The expression `v::state` is simply the builtin syntax for to append a value at the head of the list.

 **`fun x -> ...`**